Deltares-research/SPUIS/docs/source/tutorial.rst

 Tutorial
 ===========

-This tutorial will guide you through the steps required to set up a SPUIS schematization and to create an input (``.in``) file.
-The steps to use your input file to run a SPUIS simulation are explained in the `getting started <https://spuis.readthedocs.io/en/latest/getting-started.html>`_ chapter of the documentation.
+This tutorial will guide you through the steps required to set up a SPUIS schematization and to create an input (``.in``) file, using discharge sluice Bath as an example.
+The result of the full schematization is shown in the `Example <https://spuis.readthedocs.io/en/latest/examples.html>`_ chapter, and the steps to use your input file to run a SPUIS simulation are explained in the `Getting Started <https://spuis.readthedocs.io/en/latest/getting-started.html>`_ chapter of the documentation.

 An input file that describes the schematization of the discharge sluice consists of roughly three sections:
-1. Boundary conditions: calculation method and a combination of discharge and downstream water level for each model run
+* Boundary conditions: calculation method and a combination of discharge and downstream water level for each model run
-2. Slices: divide the discharge sluice into slices that capture changes in the lateral profile of the discharge sluice
+* Slices: divide the discharge sluice into slices that capture changes in the lateral profile of the discharge sluice
-3. Profiles: define profiles that describe the geometry of the slices
+* Profiles: define profiles that describe the geometry of the slices

 Defining the boundary conditions
 --------------------------------